 When working out a dose, you need to account for three things:

 Wash at 60°c with non bio, or 40°c with bio.
 This is because the enzymes in bio powder denature if they get too hot, resulting in a less effective detergent.
-It is recommended to wash at 60 with non-bio for newborn babies.
+It is generally recommended to wash at 60 with non-bio for newborn babies and infants who have just had live vaccines.

-On the side of your detergent box there should be a dosage chart like the one shown, the quantities will vary so please refer to yours.
-According to this box, if I wanted to wash my nappies in a hard water area with a 7kg washing machine, I would need 205ml of powder per wash.
-This is 170ml for hard water, heavily soiled clothes and an additional 35ml for a 7kg load.
+On the side of your detergent box there should be a dosage chart like the one shown, the quantities will vary by brand so please refer to yours.
+If I have a 7kg machine, then according to this box of Fairy Professional that I buy from Costco, I would need:

 I think I have detergent build up?

-In soft water areas this is entirely possible, signs of detergent build up include a very bubbly final rinse, loss of absorbency, smelly nappies and stiff fabrics.
+In soft water areas this is entirely possible, signs of detergent build up include a very bubbly final rinse, loss of absorbency, strong scented nappies and stiff fabrics.
 You can remedy this with back-to-back rinse cycles until the bubbles clear. try and lower your dose incrementally until you find that there are no excess suds in the final rinse.
+After this, try lowering your powder incrementally until you find there are no bubbles in the final rinse.

-If baby is exclusively milk-fed then yes, it is harmless and entirely water-soluble.
-If baby is weaning or eating any foods then you should dispose of poo in the toilet first (spoiler - this should be done for disposables too), then place the nappy in the bucket/wet bag ready for wash day.
-You can use reusable/disposable liners to make the job easier if you wish.
+If baby is exclusively milk-fed then yes the liquid poop can just be washed, it is harmless and entirely water-soluble.
+If baby is eating any solid foods or purees then you should dispose of poo in the toilet first (spoiler - this should be done for disposables too), then place the nappy in the bucket/wet bag ready for wash day.
+You can use reusable or disposable liners to make the job easier if you wish.

 Why rinse the nappies first?

-Rinsing the nappies gets rid of the majority of the wee/leftover poo before the main wash begins, allowing the nappies to be washed in cleaner water as often washing machines can recycle the original water for the majority of the wash.
-If you are adding other items such as clothing we recommend doing this after the rinse so that they have less contact with your baby's wee/poo.
+Rinsing the nappies gets rid of the majority of the wee before the main wash begins, allowing the nappies to be washed in cleaner water as often washing machines can recycle the original water for the majority of the wash.
+If you are adding other items such as clothing we recommend doing this after the rinse so that the nappies have a good rinse first with lots of water.

 Why shouldn't I use fabric softener?